 The pharmacy is accessible and advertises its services appropriately.
 Medicines are supplied safely and the pharmacy gives additional advice to people receiving high-risk medicines.
-The pharmacy delivers medicines to people safely and keeps appropriate records of this.
+The pharmacy supplies medicines in multi-compartment compliance aids to a large number of people in a safe, efficient and organised way.
+It has a dedicated team which safely provides medicines to the residents of care homes.
+The pharmacy offers a wide range of additional services and the pharmacy team delivers these services safely.
+Team members providing the services ensure that their training is up to date.
 The pharmacy obtains its medicines from reputable suppliers.
-It stores them securely and regularly checks that they are still suitable for supply.
-The pharmacy accepts unwanted medicines and generally disposes of them appropriately.
+It stores them securely and makes regular checks to ensure that they are still suitable for supply.
+The pharmacy accepts unwanted medicines and disposes of them appropriately.

 The pharmacy had step-free access and an automatic door.
-A dispenser said that if people required products from the retail area, which was not wheelchair accessible due to several steps, she would get them for them and bring to the till.
-The consultation room was wheelchair accessible.
+The consultation room was available to the side of the dispensary.
+It was wheelchair accessible.
+There was a second room on the far side of the shop which could be used as an additional consultation room if needed.
+But it was currently being used to store excess retail stock.
 Adjustments could be made for people with disabilities, such as producing large print labels.
 A hearing loop was available.
+Team members spoke a range of languages including Portuguese and Italian.
+A team member had recently been able to assist a person from Brazil in accessing appropriate care by speaking to him in his own language.
 A range of health-related posters and leaflets were displayed and advertised details of services offered both in store and locally.
-Services provided by the pharmacy were advertised in the pharmacy and the regular RP was accredited to provide all of the promoted services.
-The locum RP was not accredited to provide the locally commissioned services.
-The RP described how if a patient requested a service not offered by the pharmacy, she would refer them to other nearby pharmacies, calling ahead to ensure the service could be provided there.
+Services provided by the pharmacy were advertised in the pharmacy and the RP was accredited to provide all of the promoted services.
+The RP described how if a patient requested a service not offered by the pharmacy, he would refer them to other nearby pharmacies, calling ahead to ensure the service could be provided there.
 A sign-posting folder was available with details of local agencies and support networks.
 Further up-to-date signposting resources were accessed online.